What Makes a Great Website in 2025? The Do’s and Don’ts

 Make it easy for people to review your business.
 Share your review link with your clients and ask for a quick review.
 You can even give your client a few talking points and give them an image to post with their written review.
 This will save them time and increase the likelihood of posting a review for you.

-To make asking for reviews painless, add a review link to your email signature.
+Once you decide on a review platform, to make asking for reviews painless, add a review link to your email signature.
 You can also dedicate a page on your website to leaving reviews or link to your third-party review platform and add a CTA to review you.
 If you’re struggling to get online clients' reviews or want to learn more, head over to our blog post on how to get reviews.

 Social Media Links

 Check your links to confirm they work and correspond to the correct social profiles.
 This allows people to view you outside of your website and connect on social media (more marketing channels).
-We post on LinkedIn and Instagram — come say hi!
+We post on LinkedIn — come say hi!

 Share Valuable Content with Your Audience